 Everyone is encouraged to report violations of the law and campus regulations to the Campus Public Safety Office.
 Moreover, if a suspicious individual is observed, or an area is left unsecured or in an unsafe condition, this should be reported to Security.

-Instances of harassment are normally handled by either the Director of Student Support Services when a student is alleged to be responsible or by the Manager of Human Resources (working with a supervisor) if a staff or faculty member is alleged to be responsible.
+Instances of harassment are normally handled by either the Director of Student Support Services when a student is alleged to be responsible or by the Director of Human Resources (working with a supervisor) if a staff or faculty member is alleged to be responsible.

 It is important that people who believe they have been harassed, or a victim of discrimination, or a crime, feel free to discuss it with an advisor, counselor, Student Support Services staff member or ombudsperson.
 These people can help give a student support and explore options for reporting and getting personal help.